Private Gradient Estimation is Useful for Generative Modeling

+\myPara{Implementations.}~We choose the same UNet as DP-DM to fit the potential energy of the system.
+When comparing classifier performance, we choose the same architecture as the other baselines.
+We initialize the network and the classifier using Kaiming initialization.
+If not emphasized, we set $k$ to 10 by default and $\bs{c}$ to sample from a Gaussian distribution by default.
+The training epoch of network is 10,000 for MNIST, FashionMNIST and 50,000 for CelebA, LSUN.
+For each dataset, we generate 10,000 samples for classifier learning.
+The initial value of step size $\lambda$ is $10^{-5}$ and the sampling epoch is 1,000.
+We perform Metropolis Guidelines to decide whether to accept every 100 epochs of sampling.

-\myPara{Metrics.}~We evaluate our DPPM as well as baselines in terms of classification performance and perceptual scores under the same different privacy budget constraints.
-In particular, the classification performance is evaluated by training a classifier with the generated data and testing it on real test datasets.
-Perceptual scores are evaluated by Inception Score~(IS) and Frechet Inception Distance~(FID), which are standard metrics for the visual quality of generated images.
+\myPara{Metrics.}~We evaluate our PGE as well as baselines in terms of classification accuracy and perceptual scores under the same different privacy budget constraints.
+In particular, the classification accuracy is evaluated by training a classifier with the generated data and testing it on real test datasets.
+Perceptual scores are evaluated by Inception Score~(IS) and Frechet Inception Distance~(FID), which are standard metrics for the visual quality of images.